 You can download a self certification note here

-Wells Road Surgery recommends that you either email (firstname.lastname@example.org) or drop in a note with your name, telephone number, reason for sick note and dates needed.
-We are currently sending the sick note by SMS to you, so make sure we have your correct mobile number.
-(If you prefer to have it sent by email, please provide this information)
+We are currently sending the sick notes via SMS/ text, so please make sure we have your correct/ up to date mobile number.
+(If you prefer to have it sent by email, please provide us your email address)

 Further guidance about 'Fit notes' can be found here.